 For more information on any chart described here, see the Working with charts section of our Help Center.

 Use this chart to compare or segment your events by user properties or event properties, over a selected time frame.
-You can also view your data in real-time (Scholarship/Growth/Enterprise plans only), with a frequency of hourly, daily, weekly, monthly, or quarterly (quarterly is only available on Growth/Enterprise plans).
+Depending on your Amplitude plan, you can also view your data in real-time, with a frequency of hourly, daily, weekly, monthly, or quarterly.

 This chart shows the breakdown of active users based on a single user property.